 In legal terms, AIC is registered in England and Wales as both as a company limited by guarantee (company number 2007475) and as a charity (charity No. 294230) and its objects are to promote human rights throughout the world.
 Please follow the links to view AIC’s governing document (articles of association) and AIC’s recent annual reports and accounts.

 For more information on the work of Amnesty International see https://www.amnesty.org/en/what-we-do/

 Meet AIC’s trustees

 AIC trustees are responsible for the overall supervision of AIC’s operations.
-The AIC trustees meet at least twice a year, with a face to face meeting at least once a year at the International Secretariat offices in London.
+The AIC trustees meet at least three times a year, with a face to face meeting at least once a year at the International Secretariat offices in London.

 Patti has over 30 years experience as a senior manager or trustee for a number of UK charities, focusing on finance and resource management.
 She was previously Deputy Secretary General of Amnesty International Limited, and is currently treasurer of Safe Passage International and the Food Ethics Council.

 Varun Anand (Appointed in August 2021)